 Lenovo Laptop Running Slow or Freezing?
 Here's Why and How to Speed it Up

-Remember the feeling of a brand new Lenovo laptop?
+Remember the feeling of holding a brand new Lenovo Ideapad 110?
 A laptop without slowdowns or frozen issues.
 Everything was just perfect!
 It's funny how everyone always thinks the same thing when they have a new PC at hand:

 Okay, this time I won't play any games on it.
 I'll keep it clean and won’t install anything that's likely to lag its performance!

 Over time, things start to change.
-You notice your Lenovo begins to act up after updating to Windows 10: taking longer to boot, freezing randomly, etc. And you can’t help but screaming out: why is my Lenovo so slow?
+You notice your Lenovo begins to act up after updating to Windows 10: taking longer to boot, freezing randomly, etc. And you can't help but screaming out: why is my Lenovo so slow?

-If that happen to you, and you want to fix the issues seriously, then you should take a look at this guide:
+If that happen to you, and you really want to fix the issues, then take a look at this guide:

-Top 5 reasons why a Lenovo computer may run slowly and what you can do to speed it up.
+Top 5 reasons why a Lenovo computer may run slowly and what you can do to make it FAST again!

-There are obviously more causes out there, but I'll just list the main culprits based on my personal experience using two Lenovo PCs over the past ten years.
+There are obviously more causes out there, but I'll just list the main culprits based on my personal experiences using two Lenovo PCs over the past ten years.

 1. You have too many programs running at once (especially on startup)

 The brain of a computer (CPU, memory, etc.) is like that of a human.
 Handling multiple things at once will make you inefficient — that's why I don't believe in multitasking!
 The symptoms of having loads of applications running simultaneously on a Lenovo laptop include: